Creating Chapter Titles for Nonfiction Books

 We need to talk.
 About your chapter titles.

-Chapter titles are seen by in-person and online shoppers and are often catalogued by libraries.
+Chapter titles are seen by in-person and online shoppers and are often cataloged by libraries.

 One of the things I love working on with my developmental editing clients is chapter titles.
-It takes an hour or two but drastically improves the reader experience.
+Doing this work together drastically improves the reader experience.
 So much fun!

-It’s not just what’s in a chapter, but what to call the chapter that matters.
+It’s not just what’s in a chapter; it's what to call the chapter that matters.

 With that in mind, here are some pointers and ideas on how to structure your nonfiction book chapter titles.
 If you’re a novelist, definitely read this article, too, because it applies for the most part, to you, too!